Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: EXPERIMENTS

-While prime RBA overcomes the cross-domain limitations of $\Omega$ through its powerful image-text data generalization capability of the LVLM $\Omega^+$, prime RBA also faces issues when deployed in real-world tasks: \circleone{1} \textbf{Trigger Misidentification.} We observe that GPT-4o tends to misidentify objects with colors matching the trigger as the trigger itself, causing erroneous outputs.
-For instance, it mistakenly identifies a blue bin and a blue umbrella as the trigger "\textit{blue block}"; \circleone{2} \textbf{Object Misrecognition.} For entities in the user’s instruction lacking fine-grained descriptions, the visual perception module may confuse trigger objects of the same type as the intended manipulation object, \eg, if $\mathbf{T}$="\textit{Stack the square block on top of the car}", the "\textit{blue block}" as a trigger might be manipulated during permutation attacks; \circleone{3} \textbf{Single-entity Limitation.} For permutation and stagnation attacks, when $\mathbf{T}$ contains only a single object, the presence of a trigger does not induce these attack effects, as they rely on the presence of multiple objects (\eg, object swapping is not applicable with a single object).
-Consequently, in cases with a single entity, we opt for intentional attacks to realize RBA.
+While prime attack exhibits better generalization, it also faces issues in real-world tasks: \circleone{1} \textbf{Trigger Misidentification.} We observe that GPT-4o tends to misidentify objects with colors matching the trigger as the trigger itself, causing erroneous outputs, \eg, it mistakenly identifies a blue bin and a blue umbrella as the trigger "\textit{blue block}"; \circleone{2} \textbf{Object Misrecognition.} For entities in the user’s instruction lacking fine-grained descriptions, the visual perception module may confuse trigger objects of the same type as the intended manipulation object, \eg, if $\mathbf{T}$="\textit{Stack the square block on top of the car}", the "\textit{blue block}" as a trigger might be manipulated during permutation attacks; \circleone{3} \textbf{Single-entity Limitation.} For permutation and stagnation attacks, when $\mathbf{T}$ contains only a single object, the presence of a trigger does not induce these attack effects, as they rely on the presence of multiple objects (\eg, object swapping is not applicable with a single object).
+Consequently, in cases with a single entity, we opt for intentional attacks to realize backdoors.